-In Humboldt Bay, California, there are two current proposals to expand intertidal and subtidal shellfish culture operations: the Humboldt Bay Mariculture Pre-permitting Project (the Project), (Humboldt Bay Harbor, Recreation and Conservation District [HBHRCD] 2014) and the Coast Seafoods Company Permit Renewal and Amendment Project ("Coast Project", CSC 2014).
+In Humboldt Bay, California, there are two current proposals to expand intertidal and subtidal shellfish culture operations: the Humboldt Bay Mariculture Pre-permitting Project ("Pre-Permitting Project"), (Humboldt Bay Harbor, Recreation and Conservation District [HBHRCD] 2014) and the Coast Seafoods Company Permit Renewal and Amendment Project ("Coast Project", HBHRCD 2015).
 Proposed shellfish culture expansion, along with existing culture, could potentially affect food resources and ecosystems in the bay.
-This document presents an analysis of the effects to food resources of (1) the Project, (2) the expansion of shellfish culture proposed by the Coast Project, (3) other recently approved shellfish culture projects ("Other Projects"), and (4) existing shellfish culture ("Existing Culture").
-The specific research question guiding this analysis is "what cumulative impact will the Project and Coast Project have on food resources in Humboldt Bay?"
+This document presents an analysis of the effects to food resources of (1) the Pre-Permitting Project, (2) the Coast Project, and (3) other existing shellfish culture in the bay, including culture maintained by Coast Seafoods Company.
+The specific research question guiding this analysis is "what cumulative impact will the Pre-Permitting Project and Coast Project have on food resources available to filter feeding organisms in Humboldt Bay?"
 To assess this question, the analysis uses Gibbs' (2007) indicators of how cultured shellfish affect their food sources.